garrettgu10/ghidra-wasm-plugin/README.md

+Note: This plugin is no longer actively maintained.
+Please visit https://github.com/nneonneo/ghidra-wasm-plugin/ for a more updated version of this plugin :-)

 Module to load WebAssembly files into Ghidra, supporting disassembly and decompilation.

 This plugin borrows loader functionality from this repo: https://github.com/andr3colonel/ghidra_wasm